A brief history of a controversy over the Bible in America, since the 1970s. I offer my view of Scripture, at the end.

 The Bible is the inspired, authoritative, historically reliable, and accurate Word of God and the only infallible rule of faith, doctrine, precept, and practice.

 That is a fair statement of the Bible’s overarching themes and purposes, after the collation and sifting through the manuscripts that we hold in our hands today, without depending or focusing on the no-longer existing autograph manuscripts.
-The first part is therefore based on induction, not deduction.
-That is, the descriptors “reliable and accurate” come from the evidence outside of the Bible and confirms it (e.g. Jerusalem really is located in the South, and Galilee in the North; and Assyria and Babylon really invaded ancient Israel and Judea).
+Much of the first part is therefore based on induction, not deduction.
+That is, the descriptors “historically reliable and accurate” come from the evidence outside of the Bible and confirms it (e.g. Jerusalem really is located in the South, and Galilee in the North; and Assyria and Babylon really invaded ancient Israel and Judea, respectively).
 On the other hand, the descriptors “inspired and authoritative” are deductive or comes from the Scriptures’ self-testimony.
 The Scriptures are “God breathed” (2 Tim.
 3:16).

 If, however, some historical and scientific details and some verses in Scripture do not match up, then there is no need to reject the Bible.
-That would be over-reactive and simplistic.
+That would be over-reactive and simplistic and brittle.
+Neither the Bible or our respect for it should be brittle.
 Therefore, there is no urgency to insert “total inerrancy or infallibility” in the statement.
 Global Renewalists actually live Scripture and its power.
 This belief and practice explains why the Pentecostal Movement and Charismatic and Neo-Charismatic Renewal are the fastest growing sectors in the global church.

 To explain the second half of the statement, the Spirit inspired the authors of the Bible, so it is an infallible guide to teach the Church what she needs for faith and practice, for guidance, for moral and personal growth in Christ, and for its basic doctrines: “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work” (2 Tim.
 3:16-17).
 There is nothing in those verses about total inerrancy and infallibility in history and science.